River Great Ouse: Water sports

 The Great Ouse is a very popular river for canoeing and kayaking, particularly around Bedford which is a regional centre for the sport.
 Viking Kayak Club organise the Bedford Kayak Marathon with canoe racing held along the Embankment on Bedford's riverside and dates back to the original Bedford to St Neots race in 1952, believed to be the first of its kind in the country.

 Bedford also benefits from the presence of weirs and sluices, creating white water opportunities.
 Viking organise national ranking Canoe Slalom events at the Cardington Artificial Slalom Course (CASC), which was the first artificial whitewater course in the UK, opened in 1982 adjacent to Cardington Lock, in a partnership with the Environment Agency who use it as a flood relief channel.
 CASC is also the venue each year for the UK's National Inter Clubs Slalom Finals, the largest canoe slalom event by participation in the UK.

 Since 1978, the Bedford River Festival has been held every two years, to celebrate the link between Bedford and the coast.
 In addition to craft often seen on the river, the 2008 festival featured a reconstruction of a 1st-century currach, consisting of a wicker framework covered in cow hide, and capable of carrying ten people.

-In 2021, the annual Boat Race between Oxford and Cambridge Universities was once again held on the River Great Ouse.